 A young-Philip-Seymour-Hoffman-looking guy in a dark t-shirt.
-A few inches north of his solar plexus a beam of light is refracted into rainbow through the slender quadrilateral of the Ethereum logo — the dark side of the cryptocurrency.
+A few inches north of his solar plexus a beam of light is refracted into rainbow through the slender quadrilateral of a logo for a new cryptocurrency— the dark side of Bitcoin.
 He’s leaning over a café counter, shoulders drawn toward his heart, and he takes my order in illegible penmanship before switching the music to LCD Soundsystem.
 I heard I’m blowing Marxism to pieces.
 I tell him I like his shirt, I mean I like this town’s casual relationship with the future.
 We could talk about it if we weren’t at work.

 So the younger are happy to trade ghost money.
 Maybe they read substance into the flatness.
 Some days it chills me to feel known exclusively from two dimensions.
 But that’s just pathos.
 I have a new mind now that assimilates lossiness, the magazine quality of desire, depthless rumors about the possibilities of skin on skin.

 He’s a nerd.
 Probably into H.P.
 Lovecraft.
 I haven’t read “The Color Out of Space” even though a few years I totally said I had to gain someone’s respect.

 And I’m sitting in his café reading this card I got over the weekend which lists the effects of 2C-B (4-Bromo-2, 5-dimethoxyphenethylamine):